yuchenglim04/besselBreakfast/Electronics/brushed_DC_motor.md

   For sensing current.
 Should be small enough to not have a large voltage drop, but larger than noise.
 Current can go up to 3 A.

 ### Start up current
-The power supply is turned on to give a voltage step.
+The power supply is turned on abruptly to give a voltage step.
 Current limiting feature of the power supply is used.
 - Voltage affects the speed of rotation.
 Current affects the torque hence acceleration.
 - Motor starts from rest, accelerates until reaching constant speed.
 - Current increases, reaches a maximum (need not be the limiting current), then decreases.